Katie Galbraith, MBA, FACHE

 Prior to joining Duke Regional Hospital, Galbraith was public relations manager for Duke Children’s Hospital and Health Center.
 She has also worked in media relations and as a reporter and freelance writer.

-Originally from Hyannis Port, Mass., Galbraith earned a bachelor’s degree in journalism from Northwestern University and an MBA from Elon University.
+Originally from Hyannis Port, Mass., Galbraith now lives in Hillsborough with her husband and two children.
+She earned a bachelor’s degree in journalism from Northwestern University and a MBA from Elon University.
 She is board certified in healthcare management as a fellow of the American College of Healthcare Executives (ACHE).
-Galbraith serves on the American Hospital Association’s Section for Maternal and Child Health, the North Carolina Healthcare Association (NCHA) Board and as chair of the NCHA Regional Policy Council for the Central Region.
-She is a member of numerous boards, including North Carolina Center for Nonprofits Board of Directors (Past Chair), Durham Chamber of Commerce Board (Chair); Caring House Board; and Healthy Durham 20/20 Convening Group.
-She previously served on the North Carolina Hospital Association Policy Development Committee, Elon University Love School of Business Board of Advisors, Durham YMCA Advisory Board and as president of the board for Lincoln Community Health Center.
-She co-chaired the 2016 Triangle March of Dimes March for Babies and is a member of the American Hospital Association’s Society for Healthcare Strategy & Market Development.
+Galbraith serves on the North Carolina Healthcare Association (NCHA) Board Executive Committee and as chair of the NCHA Equity Committee.
+She is a member of numerous boards, including North Carolina Center for Nonprofits Board of Directors (Past Chair), Durham Chamber of Commerce Board (Past Chair); Caring House Board; and Healthy Durham 20/20 Convening Group.
+She recently served as co-chair of the Durham Recovery & Renewal Task Force and previously served on the NCHA Policy Development Committee, NCHA Regional Policy Council (Chair), American Hospital Association Section for Maternal and Child Health, Elon University Love School of Business Board of Advisors, Durham YMCA Advisory Board and as president of the board for Lincoln Community Health Center.
+She co-chaired the 2016 Triangle March of Dimes March for Babies.